 During his sophomore campaign, he started all 33 games for the Hoyas, averaging 11.1 points, 5.4 rebounds and 2.0 assists per game, ranking third on the team in scoring and second in both rebounds and assists.
 Copeland reached double figures 20 times, highlighted by a career-high 32-point, nine-rebound effort at Marquette, as he hit 13-of-20 shots from the field.
 He also had 23 points and eight rebounds against St. John's and a 21-point, six-rebound effort against Duke.
 He had three games with at least 20 points during his sophomore campaign.

 He played in all 33 games as a freshman, making 11 starts, and earned a spot on the All-Big East Rookie Team.
 A three-time Big East Rookie of the Week, he averaged 6.8 points and 3.8 rebounds per game.
 He reached double figures 11 times, including a season-high 20-point, eight-carom effort at Seton Hall.
 He also had 14 points in the NCAA third-round loss to Utah.

 Isaac is the son of Sonya Williams Harris and Ike Copeland and was born on June 13, 1995, in Greenville, N.C.
 He has two brothers, Preston Copeland and Hunter Harris, and one sister, Pearce Copeland.
-Isaac is majoring in sociology at Nebraska.
+Isaac is majoring in sociology and earned a spot on the Nebraska Scholar-Athlete Honor Roll.
 His father, Ike, played collegiately at East Carolina, helping the Pirates to the 1993 NCAA Tournament.